Packet-Clearing-House/maptable/README.md

 ## Release History
-* Version 1.0.0 ?
+* Version 1.0.0
+  * Initial commit
 * Version 1.0.1 Mar 25 2016
   * First Full featured release
 * Version 1.0.2 May 16 2016
   * Fix dev environment for Ubuntu
   * Restore ``example`` directory for use with development
   * Fix some npm packaging breakage